munozdjp/HINNDY/README.md

 Simply fork the repository and make the appropriate changes to contribute to HINNDy.
 Once complete, send a pull request and we will evaluate your contributions.

 # License
-HINNDy is licensed under the GOV License.
+HINNDy is licensed under the GNU License.
 Refer to LICENSE for additional details.